-The number and cost of items sold in the three categories now show:
+You will see the number and cost of items sold divided into three categories:

-Reviewing and Sending COGS invoices to your accounting system
+Reviewing and sending COGS invoices to the accounting system

-At an accounting report level, a balance sheet report in your accounting system will show you your closing stock balance as at the end of any month or period and your profit and loss report or income statement will show you the total cost of goods sold expensed.
+At an accounting report level, a balance sheet report in your accounting system will show you your closing stock balance as at the end of any month or period, and your profit and loss report or income statement will show you the total cost of goods sold expense.

-Click HERE to head over to our COGS & Inventory support centre where you can find more articles relating to the use of A2X's Cost of Goods Sold and FBA Inventory Valuation features.
+Tip: Click HERE to head over to our COGS & Inventory support center where you can find more articles relating to the use of A2X's Cost of Goods Sold and FBA Inventory Valuation features.